varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

 Please make sure that you don't try to compress content that is uncompressable, like jpgs, gifs and mp3.
 You'll only waste CPU cycles.
-You can also uncompress objects before storing it in memory by setting 'do_gunzip' to true but that will ususally not be the most sensible thing to do.
+You can also uncompress objects before storing it in memory by setting 'do_gunzip' to true but that will usually not be the most sensible thing to do.
 Generally, Varnish doesn't use much CPU so it might make more sense to have Varnish spend CPU cycles compressing content than doing it in your web- or application servers, which are more likely to be